willingc/pragmatic-packaging/README.md

 # pragmatic-packaging
-A user focused approach to packaging
+A user-focused approach to packaging

 ## Motivation

-As a basic user, I wish to do task "abc" successfully.
+As a basic user, I wish to do task "ABC" successfully.
-As an advanced Python and C++/Fortran user, I wish to do "xyz" successfully.
+As an advanced Python and C++/Fortran user, I wish to do "XYZ" successfully.
 The user's pathway to success will be different: process steps and secondarily tool selection.

 In general, I believe over-emphasis on the tools has made all of the packaging tutorials and discussions for years less than ideal for a user.